-Figure 39: BAU versus Expected Impact Energy for Australian Freezers line (blue for Australia, red for New Zealand) shows BAU projections of energy, while the green line indicates energy under the proposal.
+Figure 40 and Figure 41 below, outline the BAU versus Expected Impact emissions saved (Base Case) for refrigerators for the Australian and New Zealand markets.
+The top line (blue for Australia, red for New Zealand) shows BAU projections of energy, while the green line indicates energy under the proposal.